FACULTY

 Lab Leader

 Brooklyn King has 6 years of policy debate experience, debating for Churchill High School they were the 2023 national runner up at the NSDA championship tournament.
-As a Trinity University debater Brooklyn has qualified to the National Debate Tournament for the second year in a row, after achieving a top 32 finish in 2024.
-Brooklyn currently coaches the 25th ranked Public Forum team in the United States
+As a Trinity University debater Brooklyn has qualified to the National Debate Tournament for twice, achieving a top 32 finish in 2024, and 35th place in 2025.
+Brooklyn coached the 25th ranked Public Forum team in the United States in 2024-2025.

 As a debate coach, Brooklyn is passionate about sharing the research, critical thinking, and persuasive communication skills that will shape the future leaders and advocates of the world.
 They are deeply dedicated to helping students harness the power of debate to access educational opportunities and academic excellence that would otherwise be inaccessible.
 Brooklyn strives to create an inclusive, supportive, and intellectually vibrant environment where students can flourish and develop lifelong skills, engage thoughtfully with complex issues, and become catalysts for change.